 1. Canal Cruise

 Among other things, Amsterdam is known for its picturesque canals.
 But, did you know that Amsterdam is also called as the “Venice of North?”
 It has more than 100 canals and 1000 bridges!
-The best way to explore these is by riding the canal cruise.
+The best way to explore these is by riding a canal cruise.
 It will take you around the famous canals of Amsterdam while you relax on the boat and admire the views of the 17th century canal houses, churches, houseboats, and other famous landmarks.

 We did the canal cruise during fall season and the trees lit up the canals with their colorful leaves.
 It was so lovely!